 Does mom get excited for eggs?
 A little mad for muffins?
 Go bonkers for bacon?
 Crazy for crepes?
 These classic and creative dishes have some something for every taste and preference.
 So, whether mom has a sweet tooth, craves all things savory or likes a little of both in her brunch, these recipes are sure to make her day extra special and put a smile on her face.
 Some are breakfast-in-bed-friendly; others are a little messier.

 This festive recipe makes extremely fluffy pancakes.
-It also doesn't require buttermilk or anything you don't already typically store at home which makes for quick, last-minute Mother's Day fun.
-It's like a celebration with every bite.
+It also doesn't require any ingredients you don't already have at home which makes for quick, last-minute Mother's Day fun.

 French toast might just be better than pancakes and waffles.
 It's a controversial idea, but after trying this decadent recipe, that skillet may be getting packed away for good.
 Indulge in a classic breakfast treat with toasty walnuts and a tartly sweet berry sauce.

 Al Roker gives his wife's Dutch baby recipe a sweet makeover.
 "One of the things my wife, Deborah, loves to make is a Dutch baby.
 If pancakes and popovers had a baby, it would be a Dutch baby!" he says.
 "Hers is savory with lots of cheese.
-I decided to switch it around and make her a sweet version, taking out the cheese and replacing it with vanilla and lemon.
-I think the best part is when you take it out of the oven ... it's like a mutant soufflé!"
+I decided to switch it around and make her a sweet version, taking out the cheese and replacing it with vanilla and lemon."

 Start Mother's Day on a sweet note with delicate crepes.
 Fill the paper-thin pancakes with chocolate-hazelnut spread then top with blood oranges.
 Oh, and don't forget the bourbon-scented whipped cream!